httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Multiple parameters MAY be specified together, though some combinations are redundant or incompatible.
 For example, the `sf` parameter's functionality is already covered when the `key` parameter is used on a dictionary item, since `key` requires strict serialization of the value.
 The `bs` parameter, which requires the raw field values from the message, is not compatible with use of the `sf` or `key` parameters, which require the parsed data structures of the field values after combination.

-Additional parameters can be defined in the registry established in {{param-registry}}.
+Additional parameters can be defined in the HTTP Signature Component Parameters registry established in {{component-param-registry}}.

 ### Strict Serialization of HTTP Structured Fields {#http-field-structured}